danialnoaein/nextjs-course/docs/intro.md

 ### How?

-In this section will use NextJS features with write some codes.
+In this section will use Next.js features with write some codes.

 - Page router & App router
 - SSG, ISR & SSR Implementation
-- Calling APIs in NextJS
+- Calling APIs in Next.js
 - Using the Image Component
 - Adding Custom Fonts
 - Deploying SSG & SSR Applications